ℹ️

 History of the 48th Highlanders of Canada Bands

 The 48th Highlanders of Canada has a long and storied musical tradition, with its bands being a core part of the regiment’s identity since its founding.
-The regiment was established in 1891, and almost immediately, a pipe band was formed, reflecting the Scottish heritage of the unit.
-The pipe band quickly gained an international reputation for its high standard of playing and marching, performing at numerous events and military tattoos around the world.
+Almost immediately after the regiment was founded in 1891, a pipe band was formed.
+The Pipe Band, or Pipes and Drums, quickly gained an international reputation for its high standard of playing and marching, performing at numerous events, military tattoos and competitions around the world.
+The regiment shortly after created a Military brass band, providing music for formal dinners, parades, and public concerts.
+The Military band complemented the unique sound of the pipes, offering a different style of music for these occasions.
+In peacetime, the two bands of the 48th Highlanders were not only an essential part of the active regiment but were an important and highly visible presence to the public through parades and band concerts in cities and towns across Canada.

 Links